-In the ST3 online form your educational institution must complete the first of the two parts of the form.
+In the ST3 form your educational institution must complete the first of the two parts of the form.
 When your educational institution has completed their part, a reference number and password will be shown, which the educational institution must pass on to you.
-You are then able to open the online application and complete your part.
+You are then able to open the application and complete your part.

 Make sure you have all documents ready in digital form, in order to attach them as you complete the application form.